-In the M-step, an iterative sub-algorithm is needed to maximize over $\bolSigma_1,\dots,\bolSigma_M$.
+In the M-step, an iterative sub-algorithm is needed to maximize $Q_n(\boltheta\mid\widetilde{\boltheta}^{(t)})$ over $\bolSigma_1,\dots,\bolSigma_M$.
 This sub-algorithm drastically adds to the computation cost.
 Moreover, the consistency for $\widetilde{\bolSigma}_m^{(t+1)}$ cannot be easily established in high dimensions.
 To the best of our knowledge, the most related result is \cite{lyu2019tensor}.
-They considered the estimation of $\bolSigma_m^{-1}$ under the tensor graphical model where all observations come from the same tensor normal distribution.
-They had to assume that $\bolSigma_m^{-1}$ are all sparse and construct penalized estimates to achieve consistency in high dimensions.
+They considered the estimation of $(\bolSigma_m^*)^{-1}$ under the tensor graphical model where all observations come from the same tensor normal distribution.
+They had to assume that $(\bolSigma_m^*)^{-1}$ are all sparse and constructed penalized estimates to achieve consistency in high dimensions.
 The sparsity assumption on the precision matrix is central to their proof.
 However, in the context of clustering, our goal is to recover $Y_i$'s.
 The covariances are nuisance parameters for this purpose, as the optimal clustering rule in \eqref{eq.opt} does not depend on $\bolSigma^*_m$ when we know $\mbB^*$.
-Therefore, it is generally more desirable to not impose additional assumptions on $\bolSigma^*_m$ so that we can handle arbitrary correlation structure to achieve the optimal clustering error.
-However, the consistency is very difficult to prove for the unpenalized and non-sparse estimate $\widetilde{\bolSigma}_m^{(t+1)}$.
-We need more innovative modifications to the M-step to lower the computation cost and achieve theoretical guarantee.
+Therefore, it is generally more desirable to not impose additional assumptions on $\bolSigma^*_m$ so that we can handle arbitrary correlation structure while achieving the optimal clustering error.
+However, the consistency is very difficult to show for the unpenalized estimate $\widetilde{\bolSigma}_m^{(t+1)}$.
+We need innovative modifications to the M-step to lower the computation cost and achieve theoretical guarantee.

 Motivated by the above issues, we propose the doubly-enhanced EM algorithm (DEEM) that greatly improves both the E-step and the M-step in the standard EM algorithm.
 DEEM consists of iterations between an enhanced E-step and an enhanced M-step.
 In the enhanced E-step, we impose variable selection to evaluate the Q-function more accurately, while in the enhanced M-step we find better estimates for the covariances.
 We discuss these two steps in Sections~\ref{Sec:EE} \& \ref{Sec: estmstep}, respectively.
 The complete DEEM algorithm is summarized in Section~\ref{Sec:DEEM.sub}.
-Later in our simulation studies in Section~\ref{Sec: sim}, we confirm that the standard EM algorithm has inferior performance.
+Later in our simulation studies in Section~\ref{Sec: sim}, we confirm that the standard EM algorithm has inferior performance to DEEM.